Domestic Violence is caused by alcohol or drug use.

 Most abused women do anything and everything in their power to please their partner to avoid further violent episodes.
 Victims of Domestic Violence are vulnerable to further episodes of abuse regardless of their behaviour.

-Domestic Violence is not a widespread problem: it's all media hype driven by feminazis.
+Relationship Violence is not a widespread problem: it's all media hype driven by feminazis.

-Domestic and Family Violence is almost always perpetrated in 'secret' - at home and in private.
+Relationship Violence is almost always perpetrated in 'secret' - at home and in private.
 A Royal Brisbane Hospital report revealed that more than 1 in 8 women presenting at the Emergency Department had been subjected to Domestic Violence.

 Seeing violent behaviour perpetrated by one parent towards another and growing up in an unpredictable, fear-filled environment usually has significant detrimental impacts on children.
-Studies have shown that children exposed to Family Violence are at greater risk of developing depression and experiencing behavioural issues.
+Studies have shown that children exposed to Relationship Violence are at greater risk of developing depression and experiencing behavioural issues.
 Under Victorian law, if someone is abusive towards their partner or spouse in front of or within the hearing of a child, they can be charged with child abuse.

 There's nothing wrong with a sexist joke.